 The internet in the late 1990s and early 2000s was completely different from what it is today.
 Today, athletes can look up their stats on their phones during the competition.

 Many athletic programs are also tracking stats on their websites, so athletes have 100 percent access to their performances.

 While I do not have access to all of the results of the meets from that past era, I do have access to the results of every meet I have competed in since I returned to the track game after a 10-year layoff in 2015.
 You can Google all the meets by name to get the full results.

 In 2015 and even into 2016, I was still straddling the fence with natural bodybuilding.
 This lead to some very poor performances on the track and in July 2016 natural bodybuilding finally took a backseat to the track game.

 You cannot serve two masters and expect to maximize your gains in either activity.
 Once I dedicated my training back to the sprint game, my performances took off.

-If you want anything you have to be totally committed to it.
+If you want something, you have to be totally committed to it.

 Fastest Training PR’s since 2015 and Best Lifts since 2013

--add .24 for reaction time for a official estimate as you still go off your own movement with Freelap
+* add .24 for reaction time for an official estimate as you still go off your own movement with Freelap

 Track PR’s in Training